About the Pittsburgh Institute for Nonprofit Journalism

 The highest and primary obligation of ethical journalism is to serve the public.
 At PINJ, we avoid conflicts of interest, real or perceived and disclose unavoidable conflicts.
 We do not pay for access to news.
 We accept anonymous donations only for general operation funds.
 View the Alternative News Foundation Guidestar profile here.

-Our funders include The Grable Foundation, The Google News Equity Fund, The Pittsburgh Media Partnership and the Education Writers Association.
-We thank them for their support.
+Our funders include the Pulitzer Center, Grable Foundation, Google News Equity Fund, Pittsburgh Media Partnership and the Education Writers Association.
+We are grateful for the support.

 Visit our Board of Directors here.